ansible-community/antsibull-docs/docs/collection-docs.md

   write_changelog: false
 ```

-Most collections only want to use `envvar_directives` and `changelog`.
-The `flatmap` option was mainly needed for older versions of community.general and community.network and should only be used for legacy collections and not for new ones.
+Most collections should use `envvar_directives` and `changelog` only.
+The `flatmap` option applies to older versions of community.general and community.network and should be used for legacy collections only, not for new ones.

 ## Adding extra documentation